Friday – Sunday, September 27 – 29, 2024

 Most pilgrims choose this option.

-After an early Mass and communal breakfast in camp, pilgrims set out on foot from “The Lake of the Blessed Sacrament in Lake George Village, NY towards their ultimate goal: The Shrine of the North American Martyrs in Auriesville, NY.
 Pilgrims cover an average of 20 miles a day in three days.
 Pilgrims form “brigades” of 30-45 members, accompanied by a chaplain.
-Along the way, they sing, pray, confess, hear meditations, receive spiritual direction, rest intermittently, and take a ride in one of our accompanying vans if needed.
-At the end of the day each brigade arrives in camp for a communal supper with the rest of the pilgrims.
+Along the way, they sing, pray, confess, hear meditations, receive spiritual counsel, rest intermittently, and take a ride in one of the accompanying vans when needed.
+At the end of each day all the brigades enjoy a communal supper and more fellowship.

 Students from Thomas More College describe their experience walking the Pilgrimage.